pg-format/pg-formatter/README.md

 * If a line begins with one or more spaces or tabs followed by elements, the line is considered a continuation of the previous line.

-Comments
+Comments and blank lines

 * Comment lines begin with `#` followed by any characters and end with a new line.
 Arbitrary numbers of spaces or tabs can be added before `#`.
-* If a line describing a node or an edge ends with a space or tab followed by `#` and any characters, they are considered comments (trailing comments).
+* Trailing comments: If a line describing a node or an edge ends with a space or tab followed by `#` and any characters, they are considered comments.
+* Blank lines containing only spaces or tabs are ignored.

 ## Documentation